Centerpoint Medical Center

 Centerpoint Medical Center is a hospital located in Independence, Missouri at 19600 East 39th Street.
 It is part of the HCA Midwest Division.

-Hospital Background
+Background

 Centerpoint opened in May 2007 and is the newest hospital in eastern Jackson County.
 It replaces Medical Center of Independence and Independence Regional Health Center in a new location.
 The hospital is at 39th & Little Blue Parkway just off of I-70 and east of the Independence Center.
 Its campus includes the medical center itself and a medical office building/outpatient services center connected to the hospital on the west side of the hospital.